mrgigabyte/proxybot/README.md

 3. Storage is needed to save `"message_id":"user_id"` key-value pairs.
 First, I intended to delete `message_id` which I've already answered, but then I decided to remove this, so you can answer any message from certain user and multiple times.
 4. Supported message types in reply: `text`, `sticker`, `photo`, `video`, `audio`, `voice`, `document`, `location`.
 5. To block a user simply type`/block @username/nickname` and to unblock a user simply type `/unblock @username/nickname`
 6. If you dont need these features then you can simply use the original version of the bot which was made by Groosha.
-Open the terminal and enter `python3 original_proxy_bot.py`
+Open the terminal and enter `bash launch2.sh`
 7. All the text files are mentioned in config.py except **blank.txt** which is used somewhere in between the code.<br>
 ** I will not recommend you to change the name or the location of the text files.
 But it's up to you! **
 8. This bot only works in the private chats, I've tried making it work in the groups but it didn't really worked, if you can improve this bot then do let [me](https://telegram.me/mrgigabytebot) know!
 I would be glad to make this work better